bastienmichaux/notes/g/networks/topology.md

 # Network Topologies

-Network topologies describe the arrangement of various devices in a network, their connections, and the flow of data between them.
-Understanding common network topologies can help you identify potential vulnerabilities and enhance your overall cybersecurity posture.
-Here, we'll briefly discuss the different types of network topologies and their advantages and disadvantages.
+Network topologies describe the physical arrangement of various devices in a network, their connections, and the flow of data between them.

+Understanding common network topologies helps identifying potential vulnerabilities and enhance cyber security.
+For network administrators, it's essential to consider factors such as scalability, reliability, and cost when implementing a network topology.

+Listed below are the different types of network topologies and their advantages and disadvantages.

 ## [Bus Topology](./topology.bus.md)